lirantal/awesome-nodejs-security/README.md

 - [DevSkim](https://github.com/Microsoft/DevSkim) - DevSkim is a set of IDE plugins and rules that provide security "linting" capabilities.
 Also has support for CLI so it can be integrated into CI/CD pipeline.
 - [ban-sensitive-files](https://github.com/bahmutov/ban-sensitive-files) - Checks filenames to be committed against a library of filename rules to prevent storing sensitive files in Git.
 Checks some files for sensitive contents (for example authToken inside .npmrc file).
 - [NodeJSScan](https://github.com/ajinabraham/nodejsscan) - A static security code scanner for Node.js applications.
 Including neat UI that can point where the issue is and how to fix it.
-- [Nsecure](https://github.com/ES-Community/nsecure) - Node.js CLI that allow you to deeply analyze the dependency tree of a given npm package or a directory.
+- [NodeSecure CLI](https://github.com/NodeSecure/cli) - Node.js CLI that allow you to deeply analyze the dependency tree of a given npm package or a directory.
 - [Trust But Verify](https://github.com/verifynpm/tbv) - TBV compares an npm package with its source repository to ensure the resulting artifact is the same.
 - [lockfile-lint](https://github.com/lirantal/lockfile-lint) - lint lockfiles for improved security and trust policies to keep clean from malicious package injection and other insecure configurations.
 - [pkgsign](https://github.com/RedpointGames/pkgsign) - A CLI tool for signing and verifying npm and yarn packages.
 - [semgrep](https://semgrep.dev) - Open-source, offline, easy-to-customize static analysis for many languages.
 Some others on this list (NodeJSScan) use semgrep as their engine.
 - [npm-scan](https://github.com/spaceraccoon/npm-scan) - An extensible, heuristic-based vulnerability scanning tool for installed npm packages.
-- [js-x-ray](https://github.com/fraxken/js-x-ray) - JavaScript and Node.js SAST scanner capable of detecting various well-known malicious code patterns (Unsafe import, Unsafe stmt, Unsafe RegEx, encoded literals, minified and obfuscated codes).
+- [js-x-ray](https://github.com/NodeSecure/js-x-ray) - JavaScript and Node.js SAST scanner capable of detecting various well-known malicious code patterns (Unsafe import, Unsafe stmt, Unsafe RegEx, encoded literals, minified and obfuscated codes).
 - [cspscanner](https://cspscanner.com/) - CSP Scanner helps developers and security experts to easily inspect and evaluate a site’s Content Security (CSP).
 - [eslint-plugin-anti-trojan-source](https://github.com/lirantal/eslint-plugin-anti-trojan-source) - ESLint plugin to detect and prevent Trojan Source attacks from entering your codebase.
 - [sdc-check](https://github.com/mbalabash/sdc-check) - Small tool to inform you about potential risks in your project dependencies list